chrisprice/chrisprice.github.io/blog/2020/10/18/index.md

 ![Sketchup plan](IMG_2928.jpg)

 You can just about see the construction in the image.
-There's 3 vertical supports internally which form the feet you can see poking out the bottom.
-Each of these were to be cut to the right height to accomodate the slope.
-The horizontal boards then lie on top of these, forming the structure of the step.
+There's 3 vertical supports which run front to back internally forming the feet you can see poking out the bottom.
+Each of these are cut to the right height to accomodate the slope.

+Forming the structure of the step, the horizontal boards lie on top of the feet.
 The boards around the outside are essentially cladding which also add a bit of rigidity.
-The whole thing would be held together using decking screws.

 You can see my indecision in getting the depth "right".
 In the end, I laid the boards out in situ once I had them and tried walking on them.
 The 2 board design on the right just felt more "right" so I went with that.

 ## Final product

+Unusually, it turned out pretty true to the design.
+The whole thing is held together with the liberal addition of 4x65mm decking screws.

 ![Steps and offcuts](IMG_3012.jpg)
 ![More steps and offcuts with a hint of plate](IMG_3013.jpg)